 - 1.2 Under the Pensions Act 1995 (the "Act"), as amended, the Trustee is required to prepare a statement of the principles governing investment decisions.
-This document fulfils that requirement. - 1.3 The Trustee is responsible for all aspects of the operation of the Fund including the Statement of Investment Principles (the "Statement").
-The Company has confirmed to the Trustee that it has been consulted regarding the contents of this Statement as required by the Act. - 1.4 In drawing up this document, the Trustee has sought advice from the Fund's investment advisors.
-The Trustee will review this document at least once a year, or when the Trustee considers a review is needed for other reasons.
-Before preparing this document, the Trustee has had regard to the requirements of the Act concerning diversification of investments and suitability of investments.
-The Trustee will consider those requirements on any review of this document or any change in its investment policy.
-The Trustee will refer to this document where necessary to ensure that it exercises its powers of investment so as to give effect to the principles set out in it as far as is reasonable. - 1.5 This document has also been drafted to comply with the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 and subsequent legislation.
-The Trustee has also given consideration to the principles of investment for defined contribution schemes, as contained in the Pensions Regulator's DC Code of Practice.
-It is also intended to fulfil the spirit of the Myners' Principles and specifically Myners' recommendations relating to the content of Statements of Investment Principles generally.
+This document fulfils that requirement. - 1.3 In preparing this Statement of Investment Principles (the "Statement"), the Trustee has consulted with the Sponsoring Company (the "Company") to the Fund.
+Under the requirements of the Act, the Trustee has also taken and considered written advice from its investment advisor, Mercer Limited ("Mercer"), whom the Trustee believes to be suitably qualified to provide such advice.
+The advice received and arrangements implemented are, in the Trustee's opinion, consistent with the requirements of Section 36 of the Pensions Act 1995 (as amended). - 1.5 This document has also been drafted to comply with the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 and subsequent legislation. - 1.6 This Statement covers both the Defined Benefit ("DB") and Defined Contribution ("DC") Sections of the Fund.